How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Contents

-- The Production Emergency That Required sed
+- The Kind of Emergency That Requires sed

 - Pattern 1: Updating Simple Key-Value Pairs (The Foundation)